 My humanity is bound up in yours, for we can only be human together. ~ Desmond Tutu, South African Anglican bishop, theologian, human rights activist

 In Part I of our series, the Cost of Fear, we discussed the state of our collective.
 As this era of turmoil and massive change and transition drives potent emotions and a powerful fear of change in us, these very fears also drive divisions and fractures in our collective.
-While some of us will courageously move past fear and see and use these times for what they’re meant for: progress, accountability and tremendous individual and collective growth, some in our collective, deeply afraid by the fear of change, will do all in their power to block the inevitable.
+While some of us will courageously move past fear and see and use these times for what they’re meant for: progress, accountability and tremendous individual and collective growth.
+Others in our collective, deeply afraid of change, will do all in their power to block the inevitable.
 And in so doing, sacrifice their best human virtues in the process.

 Because of this, the fight for our collective (and individual) soul will be one of our greatest challenges this transition cycle.
 As will safeguarding and protecting our shared humanity against those in our collective willing to sacrifice it.
 This is the fight of a lifetime we must all participate in.

-If we wish to continue to build a prosperous future for ourselves and others and continue on path as an evolving civilization, we must protect the human virtues that make us human against the fear/greed that threatens to break us apart.
-The virtues of intelligence, compassion, kindness, and decency that differentiate us from other species on this planet.
+If we wish to continue to build a prosperous future for ourselves and others and continue on path as an advancing civilization, we must protect the virtues that make us human against the old patterns of fear and greed that threaten to break us apart.
+Our modern and evolving virtues of intelligence, compassion, kindness, and decency, that differentiate us from other species on this planet, are the virtues we must strive to protect.
 Or else, we risk devolving into our lesser version and guaranteeing a deeply troubled/dystopian future for ourselves and our future generations.

-As the turbulent nature of this transition cycle ramps up, it will be our job to courageously fight fear and fiercely lean into our humanity.
+As the turbulent nature of this transition cycle ramps up, it will be our job to courageously fight fear and fiercely (and radically) lead with our humanity.
 And it will be our task and mission to lean into our compassion and empathy, our creativity, and our powerful leadership and organizing abilities to help ourselves and each other survive, thrive and drive progress forward.
-In other words, it is our task and mission to choose humanity first.
+In other words, it is our task and mission to choose humanity first and lead with the humanity first approach.

 By virtue of being born to humanity, every human being has a right to the development and fulfillment of his potentialities as a human being. ~ Ashley Montagu, anthropologist